 Ohio Counseling License Requirements

-There are over 25,000 people working in various types of counseling positions in Ohio.1-5 Licensure is mandatory for many counseling professions, so if you are considering becoming a Licensed Professional Clinical Counselor (LPCC) or another professional counselor, you should educate yourself about the regulations and processes to licensure in the state of Ohio.
+As of May 2021, there are over 27,000 people working in various types of counseling positions in Ohio.1-5 Licensure is mandatory for many counseling professions, so if you are considering becoming a Licensed Professional Clinical Counselor (LPCC) or another professional counselor, you should educate yourself about the regulations and processes to licensure in the state of Ohio.
 If you are interested in pursuing a counseling career, this page provides information on some of the common types of counseling licensure in Ohio, counseling career resources, and the job outlook in the state.

 Table of Contents